N Rohit

 Caution: People suffering from intense lower back pain or knee pain must avoid this pose and practice only after full recovery.

 This pose has two variations Bharadvajasana 1 and Bharadvajasana 2.
-Both are deep twisting pose with slight difference in leg position while in the pose.
+Both are deep twisting poses with slight differences in leg position while in the pose.

-1. Sit on the mat with legs stretched straight in front .
-Place the palms on the floor on either side of hips and the fingers indicating the feet.
-Keep your back erect ,this is called Dandasana.
+1. Sit on the mat with legs stretched straight in front.
+Place the palms on the floor on either side of the hips and the fingers indicating the feet.
+Keep your back erect, this is called Dandasana.

-3. Rest the buttocks on the floor , rotate the torso about 45 degrees to the left ,keep your right arm straight and place the right palm on the outer side of the left thigh near the left knee.
-Place in your right hand underneath the left knee so that your right palm is touching the floor.
+3. Rest the buttocks on the floor, rotate the torso about 45 degrees to the left, keep your right arm straight, and place the right palm on the outer side of the left thigh near the left knee.
+Place your right hand underneath the left knee so that your right palm is touching the floor.

 5. Turn the neck to the right and look over the right shoulder.